OCD in Young People / Adolescents

 Parent-identified barriers to accessing exposure therapy: A qualitative study using process mapping

-Click here for the article published by Frontiers in Psychiatry.
 Youth with anxiety and obsessive–compulsive disorder (OCD) rarely access exposure therapy, an evidence-based treatment.
 Known barriers include transportation, waitlists, and provider availability.
-Efforts to improve access to exposure require an understanding of the process that families take to find therapists, yet no prior studies have …
+Efforts to improve access to exposure require an understanding of the process that families take to find therapists, yet no prior studies have examined parents’ perspectives of the steps involved. …

 Parent-identified barriers to accessing exposure therapy: A qualitative study using process mapping Read More »